 Serving Suggestions

-Spread on sandwiches, stir it into soups, sauces and stews, toss with vegetables, noodles, drizzle over eggs (fried or scrambled) and add to salad dressings.
+Homemade basil pesto can be spread on sandwiches, stirred into soups, sauces and stews, tossed with vegetables, noodles, drizzled over eggs (fried or scrambled) and added to salad dressings.

 More Pesto Recipes